Learning how to get rid of aphids on plants can be the difference between saving your garden or scrapping it, hoping for better luck next time.

 What are aphids?

 Aphids are small, green bugs that can quite literally suck the life from your plants.
 They have tiny (less than ⅛”), pear-shaped bodies and are very fragile beings.
-They have a long beak which functions as a straw to consume your plant.
+They have a long beak that functions as a straw to consume your plant.

 While they are most often green, certain species of aphids can appear yellow, orange, gray, black, or even white.